patrykrek/GymApp/README.md

 ## About Project
 I created an web application which allows users to manage their workouts and memberships.
 Users can login and register, there is also role based authorization.
+Every user will receive an email after registering to the app.
 Application is responsive.

 ### User Functions:
 - Login and register